-We aim to respond to all complaints within 10 working days.
+We aim to respond to informal resolutions within 10 working days.

-Where any element of your complaint is upheld either in part or in full, the response will include a full apology and details of remedial action taken.
+Where any element of the complaint is upheld either in part or in full, the response will include a full apology and details of remedial action taken.

 Unhappy with the outcome?